brentyJ/EhkoForge/2.0 Modules/ReCog_Engine_Spec_v0_2.md

   - "1_7_Core_Memory_Index_Framework_v1_0.md"
 ---

-# RECOG ENGINE SPECIFICATION v0.1
+# RECOG ENGINE SPECIFICATION v0.2

 ## 1. Purpose & Scope

+### 1.0 Technical Framing Note

+**ReCog is a data processing pipeline, not a cognitive model.** Any functional parallels to human cognition emerge from the recursive structure, not from explicit neurological simulation.
+The term "cognition" in the name is metaphorical, referring to iterative refinement processes, not brain modelling.

+This is software engineering, not neuroscience.

 ### 1.1 What ReCog Is

-**ReCog Engine** (Recursive Cognition Engine) is the processing orchestration layer that drives iterative meaning-making within EhkoForge.
+**ReCog Engine** (Recursive Cognition Engine) is the processing orchestration layer that drives iterative content refinement within EhkoForge.

 It transforms:
 - **Raw input** (chats, transcripts, reflections) → **Distilled insights** (ingots)